Max Kless

 At this point it is tempting to think: keep things peripheral and we are done.

-The interface cannot be calm if the incentives are not Link to heading
+The interface can’t be calm if the incentives are not Link to heading

 Calm Technology tells you how to shape attention.
 Time Well Spent tells you why your organization will be tempted to do the opposite.

 The Center for Humane Technology describes “attention-harvesting design” as a pattern tied to incentives that reward constant engagement.
 3 Red notifications, algorithmic curation, intermittent reinforcement, infinite scroll.
-These are not random quirks.
+These aren’t random quirks.
 They are engagement tactics.
 And we are now adding copilots everywhere.

 If the scoreboard rewards “more time in product,” your copilot will learn to keep the conversation going.
 It will become proactive.
 It will become needy.
 It will sound helpful while quietly extending the session.